How controllers can optimize change management

 Why change management is such an important skill for controllers

 Early in our careers, we often assume that what we think and perceive is similar to what others think and perceive.
 However, one of the most important things to understand about working as a controller, or in any middle management role where you’re interacting with people at all levels of the organization, is that we’re not the same.
 Everyone responds differently to the challenges of change.
 Change management is an important topic because as a controller, you’ll often be leading or supporting change in your organization.
-As you do, it’s important to examine not only how you perceive, adapt to, and lead change, but also what it’s like to bring a group of people along with.
+As you do, it’s important to examine not only how you perceive, adapt to, and lead change, but also what it’s like to bring a group of people along with you.

 Projects that commonly require change management skills